LinUxTo5re/PointingCheater/README.md

 # PointingPoker Dashboard with Django & React (Cheat The Vote)
+## This project is created for fun only
 This project integrates **PointingPoker API** with **Django** as the backend and **ReactJS** as the frontend.
 It continuously fetches and displays API data related to user votes and statistics, while allowing users to submit feedback through a form.
 The project is deployable using **ngrok** and stores feedback in a local **MySQL** database.

 ## Features